Taliban wins close consulates; Tajikistan reinforces border

 The Tajik government said Afghan troops were being allowed to cross on humanitarian grounds but the border posts on the Tajik side were in control of Tajik forces and there was no fighting with Taliban from the Tajik side.

+The Taliban march gains momentum only days after the United States vacated Bagram Airfield, just an hour’s drive north of the capital, Kabul, — a sure sign that the majority of American troops have left Afghanistan.

+The US withdrew from what had been the epicentre of the US-led coalition’s nearly 20-year war in Afghanistan by shutting off the electricity and slipping away in the night, without notifying the base’s new Afghan commander, according Afghan military officials said.

-Moscow also weighted in on Monday with Kremlin spokesman Dmitry Peskov saying there is “heightened concern” over the fighting but Russia has no plans to send troops to assist its former republic.
+Kremlin spokesman Dmitry Peskov said there was “heightened concern” over the fighting but that Russia has no plans to send troops to assist Tajikistan, once a part of the Soviet Union.

 “We have repeatedly said many times that after the withdrawal of the Americans and their allies from Afghanistan, the development of the situation in this country is a matter of our heightened concern,” Peskov said.
 “We’re monitoring it very closely and are noting that destabilization (of the situation) is taking place, unfortunately.”

-Meanwhile, Tajikistan’s state news agency Khovar counted 1,037 Afghan military personnel who entered Tajikistan while fleeing for their lives.
-It said Monday they used seven of the crossings along the countries' shared 910-kilometer (565-mile) border.
+Meanwhile, Tajikistan’s state news agency Khovar said 1,037 Afghan military personnel had entered Tajikistan while fleeing for their lives.
+The report said Monday they used seven of the crossings along the two countries’ shared 910-kilometre (565-mile) border.

-Meanwhile, the months-old peace talks being held in Qatar between Taliban and a fractious Afghan government have all but stopped even as both sides say they want a negotiated end to the decades-long conflict.
+Months-old peace talks being held in Qatar between Taliban and a fractious Afghan government have all but stopped, even as both sides say they want a negotiated end to the decades-long conflict.

 With their victories in northern and southern Afghanistan, the Taliban are putting pressure on provincial cities and gaining control of key transportation routes.

-The Afghan government has resurrected militias mostly loyal to Kabul-allied warlords but with a history of brutal violence that has raised the specter of civil war similar to the fighting that devastated Kabul in the early 1990s.
+The Afghan government has resurrected militias mostly loyal to Kabul-allied warlords but with a history of brutal violence that has raised the spectre of civil war, similar to the fighting that devastated Kabul in the early 1990s.

-The Taliban wins in northern Afghanistan are particularly significant because that part of the country is the traditional stronghold of U.S.-allied warlords and the scene of the Taliban's initial widespread losses in 2001 when the U.S.-led coalition launched its battle to unseat the religious movement.
+Taliban wins in northern Afghanistan are particularly significant because that part of the country is the traditional stronghold of US-allied warlords and the scene of the Taliban’s initial widespread losses in 2001 when the US-led coalition launched its battle to unseat the religious movement.

-Associated Press writers Daria Litvinova and Jim Heintz in Moscow and Tameem Akhgar in Kabul, Afghanistan contributed to this report.